 View Training Notes for those undertaking study towards the British Swimming Referee qualification.
 Five candidates from Somerset took their referee exam in 2017.
 Congratulations to Chris Metcalfe and Mike Riggall who achieved the very challenging 80+% pass mark required and also passed their final referee practical assessments in April 2018.
 Our unsuccessful candidates scored just below and two plan to retake the exam in May.
 Please note the future costs of referee training (eg entry fees, travel and resource costs) will be met by Swim England South West.
 Applications were open until midnight 31 October 2017 for Referees and Starters wishing to be considered to join the British Swimming Officials’ Development Programme in 2018.

 Can you help?

 Each year, the Secretary SW Region Officials Committee publishes details of swimming, masters, open water and schools competitions which will require officials and also upcoming sessions / CPD you can attend.

 Please remember tutors of any officials’ courses where trainees are under 18 will require safeguarding accreditation.

-Graham Cockill issued a call for officials for 2018 County Swimming Championships and will do so again for the Development Meet (29/30 Sep 2018) which is always a good practice event for trainee officials.
+Graham Cockill issued a call for officials for 2018 County Swimming Championships and Carolyn will do so for the Development Meet (29/30 Sep 2018) which is always a good practice event for trainee officials.